 In collaboration: Nick Bruscia, Edmund Harriss (University of Arkansas, Dept. of Mathematics), Mark Rogers (OMAX Corp.), Daniel Vrana (UB/SMART)

-This research is supported by the Sustainable Manufacturing and Robotic Technologies Community of Excellence (SMART Coe) at the University at Buffalo, SUNY.
+Supported by a grant from the Sustainable Manufacturing and Robotic Technologies Community of Excellence (SMART Coe) at the University at Buffalo, SUNY.